Skip to content

 To find what files are taking up space in your directory, the command “du -h --max-depth=1” will show you the size of each directory.
 If your quota is more than 50GBs, it is possible your home directory is in a shared home space, see below for more information about shared home spaces.

-**NOTE**: The output from the command mydiskquota only updates every hour or so, so the output from the command will be out-of-date immediately following deletion of files in your home directory.
+The output from the command mydiskquota only updates every hour or so, so the output from the command will be outdated immediately following the deletion of files in your home directory.

 Purchases of Larger Home Directory Space